hyperledger/aries-rfcs/features/0037-present-proof/README.md

 The optional `"cred_def_id"` key maps to the credential definition identifier of the credential with the current attribute.
 If the key is absent, the preview specifies attribute's posture in the presentation as a self-attested attribute.

-##### Attribute Metadata (MIME Type and Encoding)
+##### MIME Type

-The optional `"mime-type"` and `"encoding"` keys specify any MIME type and encoding metadata pertaining to the attribute.
-Their values default to `"text/plain"` and `null` respectively.
+The optional `"mime-type"` key's value advises the verifier how to render a binary attribute, to judge its content for applicability before accepting a presentation containing it.
+Verifiers should parse its value case-insensitively in keeping with MIME type semantics of [RFC 2045](https://tools.ietf.org/html/rfc2045).

+The `"mime-type"` value specifies a MIME type as a string.
+If the MIME type is absent, its implicit value is `"text/plain"`.

+Recall that if this attribute is present and does not signify its default, the prover implementation must base64-encode the `"value"` (string) value that it sets in this attribute specification.

 ##### Value

-The `"value"` key maps to the proposed value of the attribute to reveal within the presentation.
+The `"value"` key maps to the proposed (string or integer) value of the attribute to reveal within the presentation.
 An attribute specification must specify a `"value"`, a `"cred_def_id"`, or both:

 * if the `"value"` key is present and the `"cred_def_id"` key is absent, the preview proposes a self-attested attribute;
 * if the `"value"` key and the `"cred_def_id"` are both present, the preview proposes verifiable claim to reveal in the presentation;